-If the assistant dean determines that a third infraction of academic honesty has occurred in either the same or other course(s), the student will be dismissed from the College.
+If the assistant dean determines that a third infraction of academic integrity has occurred in either the same or another course, the student will be dismissed from the College.
 Dismissal from the College means that the student cannot continue in any course in which he/she is enrolled.
-The student will receive an F grade for the course in which the infraction occurred and a W for any other course in which the student is enrolled.
+The student will receive an "F" grade for the course in which the infraction occurred and a "W" (Withdrawal) for any other course in which the student is enrolled.